 We sure do!
-To book the venue and time that suits you for your free trial lesson, simply use our form on our enrolment page.
+To book the venue and time that suits you for your no-obligation trial lesson, simply use our form on our enrolment page.

 To us, our students having positive experiences in lessons is our top priority.
 It’s our belief that having a diverse range of personalities in a group is of benefit to everyone.
 Speech & drama group lessons are designed to be a shared and collective experience.
 As such, our teachers put a real focus on ensuring everyone (shy or not) works together, has fun and is accepting of their classmates.

 No, we are not a speech therapy organisation.
 We are a speech and drama school.
 While there are some overlaps between how we develop confident communication, and how speech therapists help children with speech difficulties, the two disciplines are very distinct.
 Sadly, we are not the solution for speech challenges such as; articulation disorders, fluency disorders, voice disorders, or challenges understanding or putting words together to communicate ideas.

 That being said, we do have numerous students who love speech and drama lessons while they see a speech therapist (separately) as well.
 If you would like to explore this option, please mention it in your enrolment for your free trial lesson, and we’ll give you a call to discuss 🙂

 No, we are not an ESOL (English to Speakers of Other Languages) school.
 We are a speech and drama school.
 While we don’t teach the English language, please see the next question regarding why our speech and drama lessons are excellent for students who are learning English 🙂